Is the following you? You want to start sewing clothes (or costumes or cosplay) for yourself, but you don’t know where to start.

 Some sewing machines come with them.
 I have a nice … pricey machine, it came with a seam ripper.
 So, even those of us that have been sewing for over 35 years and use nice equipment need to rip seams.

 For the longest time, I didn’t know that a seam ripper should have a nice pointy part.
-My Mother’s were all broken.
+My mother’s were all broken.
 Not that I’m ever excited to use a seam ripper, but I must say that I was excited to use one that wasn’t broken when it finally happened.

 There are other things seam rippers are useful for, other than undoing erroneous stitches.
-For example, I frequently use mine to split open the insides of buttonholes.
+For example, I frequently use mine to split open the insides of button holes.
 I’ve also used it to remove basting stitches.

 Fabric